-- 1. Students who have received a home-based educational program and never attended a Wyoming school; or - Students who are Wyoming residents, but may have attended/graduated from an out-of-state school for approved purposes (i.e., border school students or students whose parents maintained Wyoming residency while serving in the military).
+- 1. Students who have received a home-based educational program and never attended a Wyoming school; or - 2.
+Students who are Wyoming residents, but may have attended/graduated from an out-of-state school for approved purposes (i.e., border school students or students whose parents maintained Wyoming residency while serving in the military).

 Instructions for assigning WISER IDs can be found here.
 Each college has an appointed staff member who can assign the IDs if needed.
+The new college coordinator on-boarding checklist can be found here.